solo-io/gloo/docs/content/guides/gloo_federation/federated_configuration.md

 fed-upstream      97m
 ```

-Now we can created a Virtual Service for the Upstream.
+Now we can create a Virtual Service for the Upstream.

 ### Create a Federated Virtual Service